 Gain Professional Experience

-Prior to becoming a HIM, candidates will also need to obtain relevant professional experience.
-Health services managers often have prior administrative experience in a doctor’s office, hospital, or another type of healthcare setting, according to the BLS.
+Prior to becoming an HIM, candidates will also need to obtain relevant professional experience.
+Health services managers often have prior administrative experience in a doctor’s office, hospital, or other type of healthcare setting, according to the BLS.
 Candidates who have worked as a health services financial clerk or medical records technician may also be eligible to advance to an HIM role.

 Obtain Certification (Optional)

-Although most HIM positions do not require additional certification, the American Health Information Management Association (AHIMA) reports that obtaining a professional credential can help position candidates as leaders within the HIM community.
-Professionals must meet several eligibility requirements and pass an exam to qualify for AHIMA certifications such as the Registered Health Information Administrator (RHIA).
+Although most HIM positions do not require additional certification, the American Health Information Management Association (AHIMA) reports that obtaining a professional credential can help candidates perform as leaders within the HIM community.
+Professionals must meet several eligibility requirements and pass an exam to qualify for AHIMA certifications, such as the Registered Health Information Administrator (RHIA).

-The median annual salary for health information managers and other types of medical and health services managers was $98,350 in 2017, according to the BLS.
-The median annual wage for those working in state, local, or private hospitals was $107,203, while those working in government settings earned a median of $106,230.
-Managers working in outpatient care centers and physicians’ offices earned annual salaries of $89,910 and $89,760 respectively, while those working in nursing and residential care facilities earned a median annual salary of $82,950.
+The median annual salary for health information managers and other types of medical and health services managers was $100,980 in 2019, according to the BLS.
+The median annual wage for those working in state, local, or private hospitals was $110,430, while those working in government settings earned a median of $111,520.
+Managers in outpatient care centers and physicians’ offices earned annual salaries of $95,320 and $91,600 respectively, while those working in nursing and residential care facilities earned a median annual salary of $86,820.

-The growth in healthcare employment is expected to maintain its upward trajectory, and the job outlook for HIM candidates is positive.
-The BLS forecasts employment of medical and health services managers — including HIMs — to grow by 20% from 2016 to 2026.
+The growth in healthcare employment is expected to continue, and the job outlook for HIM candidates is also positive.
+The BLS forecasts employment of medical and health services managers — including HIMs — to grow by 18% from 2018 to 2028.

-The online bachelor’s in healthcare management program at Maryville University provides students with the fundamental building blocks they need to be successful in this career.
-Visit the program website for more information on the program, class offerings, and credit requirements.
+The online bachelor’s in healthcare management program at Maryville University provides students with the fundamental building blocks to be successful in this career.
+Visit the program website for more information on class offerings, credit requirements, and beyond.

 American Health Information Management Association, Registered Health Information Administrator